maxwshen/hackerargs/README.md

         # value can be taken from CLI or yaml config if provided
 ```

-- Hackerargs is a global, write-once-only dict.
+- Hackerargs is a global, write-once-only dict
 - We emphasize `val = setdefault(key, default_val)` as a primitive, which returns your key's value if it already exists, and also sets it to default_val if missing.
 No more fumbling with errors accessing missing keys.
 This means initialized args from CLI or yaml config are used at runtime.
-Write-once means exact reproducibility rerunning your script by reloading saved yaml config.
+Write-once means exact reproducibility rerunning your script by reloading saved yaml config
 - Write cleaner code, simplify function parameters, and operate at a higher level of abstraction: no more passing args around, or long function signatures filled with low-level details

 Features
 - Type inference as floats, ints, strings, lists, etc. with PyYAML loader (YAML v1.1), except "on/off/yes/no" are not parsed as booleans
 - Optional integration with argparse
-- Works with wandb sweeps: log config using `wandb.config.update(args)`, and run sweep experiments in CLI `--{key} {val}` format.
+- Works with wandb sweeps: log config using `wandb.config.update(args)`, and run sweep experiments in CLI `--{key} {val}` format

 # Installation